dvidelabs/poly.shell/README.md

 assign jobs to specific sites, and also to configure multiple sites consistently with common settings.

+## TODO

+- Implement and document `jobs.password(roles, [password])`.
+  Cleanup password documentation accordingly.
+- Document runAtomic.
+- BUG: runSequential and runSiteSequential fails test/jobs.coffee mixed test.
+- Remove all run variants other than `jobs.run` and `this.run`, and replace them with `option.type` option to `jobs.run`.
+- Remove need for schedule internal use of __proto__
+- Implement Splat, the Vlad copy cat.
+- Add license file.

 ## Installation

 Download to some user local folder.